-Measures Perception of fairness questionnaire- The questionnaires allow organizations to examine the impact of their selection processes on the fairness perceived by candidates (Bauer et al., 2001).
-These questionnaires are based on the Selection Procedural Justice Scale (SPJS) (Bauer et al., 2001) developed on the basis of Gilliland’s organizational justice rules (1993) and served as the basis for a wide range of studies.
-The questionnaires in this study include 11 items out of 39 items developed by Bauer et al. (2001) and has an alpha reliability of Kronbach 0.773.
-The fairness perception questionnaires in this format were transmitted at the FTF AC for the benefit of organizational control and learning even before the transition to a VAC and the decision to conduct research on this subject.
-The original questionnaire was reduced because some of the questions were not relevant to the current selection process or to the timing of the questionnaires transfer (e.g., it is not possible to ask about feedback to the candidates as they have not yet seen their scores when filling out the questionnaire).

-The decision to use this limited version of the questionnaire stemmed from the constraint of field research and the desire to meet the need for research comparing candidates’ responses toward technological selection and responses toward the traditional one (Anderson, 2003).
-In order to compare the candidates’ perception of fairness between the FTF AC and the VAC, it was decided to ask the same questions at the VAC as in the previous questionnaire at the FTF AC.
-The transition to the VAC was sudden due to the constraints of the Covid-19 epidemic and could not be anticipated and submit in advance the full questionnaire of Bauer et al. (2001).
-It was decided to use the limited questionnaire that allows comparison between the two Acs.
-This will have a greater contribution to the study, than using the complete questionnaire that would not allow such a comparison.
-Examples of the items: "I had enough information in advance about the selection format"; "I received fair and considerate treatment during the selection process."
-Candidates were asked to answer honestly and to assess their degree of agreement with each item on a 5-level Likert scale (1 ="strongly disagree" to 5 ="strongly agree").
+Measures Candidates’ perception of fairness questionnaire: The questionnaire allowed the organization to examine how fair its selection processes were perceived to be by candidates (Bauer et al., 2001).
+The questionnaire was based on the Selection Procedural Justice Scale (SPJS) (Bauer et al., 2001) that was developed on the basis of Gilliland’s (1993) organizational justice rules and has served as the basis for a wide range of studies.
+The questionnaire in this study included 11 of the 39 items developed by Bauer et al. (2001) and had a Cronbach’s alpha coefficient of 0.773.
+The questionnaire was being conducted during FTF ACs for the benefit of organizational control and learning even before the transition to VACs and the commencement of this research.
+The original questionnaire was reduced because some questions were not relevant to the selection process or to the timing of the questionnaire transfer (e.g., it was not possible to ask candidates for feedback on their scores as they had not yet seen their scores when filling out the questionnaire).
+The decision to use this limited version of the questionnaire stemmed from the constraints of field research and the desire to meet the need for research comparing candidates’ responses toward virtual versus traditional selection processes (Anderson, 2003).
+In order to compare the candidates’ perceptions of fairness regarding the FTF AC versus the the VAC, we decided to use the same questions for the VAC as were already being used for the FTF AC.
+This decision was also made because the transition to the VAC was sudden due to the constraints of the COVID-19 pandemic and could not be anticipated; thus, we were unable to submit Bauer et al.’s (2001) the full questionnaire in advance.
+The fact that we used the limited questionnaire in both AC types will enhance the contribution of the study, as using the complete questionnaire in the VAC would have inhibited comparison.
+Examples of the items used included “I had enough information in advance about the selection format” and “I received fair and considerate treatment during the selection process.”
+Candidates were asked to answer honestly and to assess their degree of agreement with each item on a 5-point Likert scale (1 = “strongly disagree” to 5 = “strongly agree”).

 Results